Want to register

 Postal application

-Completed applications for registration of overseas trained psychologists are to be sent in by post to the following address.
+Complete applications for registration of overseas trained psychologists are to be sent to the following addresses.

 PO Box 9644